 10. Animal Fodder

 The leaves of comfrey contain from 20 to 30% protein and chickens benefit from having it in their diet.
-It is well-suited for their digestive systems since they are not equipped to handle much fiber, and comfrey is low in fiber but high in protein and minerals.
+It is well-suited for their digestive systems since they are not equipped to handle much fibre, and comfrey is low in fibre but high in protein and minerals.

-If you have planted the high-yielding Bocking 14 strain of comfrey as recommended, 30 plants will give you enough comfrey to feed 12 birds their entire amount of green plant matter for the year.
+If you have planted the high-yielding Bocking 14 strain of this plant as recommended, 30 plants will give you enough plant mass to feed 12 birds their entire amount of green plant matter for the year.

 11. Comfrey is an Excellent Producer of Biomass